-A proven and committed jazz educator, Whitaker has presented numerous master classes across the nation at locations such as Duke University, Howard University, University of Iowa, University of Michigan, the New School (NY), Lincoln Center, and the Ford Detroit Jazz Festival.
-In addition, he is a consultant with the Detroit Symphony Orchestra in the development of a jazz education department, and has served on the faculties of University of Michigan and Juilliard Institute of Jazz.
+A dedicated, proven and committed jazz educator, Whitaker has presented numerous master classes/clinics/workshops across the nation at locations such as Duke University, Howard University, University of Iowa, University of Michigan, Barbican in London, the New School (NY), Lincoln Center, the Detroit International Jazz Festival, and many high schools in the United States.
+As a consultant for the Detroit Symphony Orchestra, he played a key role in the development of the jazz education department for the Detroit Symphony Orchestra Civic Ensembles.
+Professor Whitaker also served on the faculties of Interlochen Center for the Arts, University of Michigan and Julliard Institute of Jazz.

 Currently based in East Lansing, he continues to serve many of the talented in the state of Michigan.
 The legacy of Professor Whitaker’s teaching promises to be distinguished with former students currently performing with jazz greats such as Wynton Marsalis, Dianne Reeves, Pat Matheny, Count Basie Orchestra, Stefon Harris and many, many more.